luismts/100-days-of-blockchain-code/README.md

 ### Day 51: September 7, 2018

-**Today's Progress**: Followed YouTube tutorials to deepen my understanding of working with OpenZeppelin
+**Today's Progress**: Followed YouTube tutorials to deepen my understanding of working with OpenZeppelin.

 **Thoughts**: Although this video series isn't about an ERC721 token it still learned me a lot about how to work with the openzeppelin library.
 Looking at the openzeppelin library on GitHub is also a great resource because you can see how they test their contracts.